HANICA-DEA/vodagone/README.md

 }
 ```

-It will expect a response containing the complete Abonnement that has been upgraded.
+It will expect a response containing the complete Abonnement that has been upgraded:
 Because the Abonnement has been upgraded, the field `verdubbeling` should now read `verdubbeld`.
 Furthermore, the field `price` should now show an increase of 50%.

 ```
 {